piazza-energy/curated-resource-list/README.md

 # Resources

 This is a list of categorised resources for the sustainable energy sector.
+Some notes:

-The list started for research while applying for grant in the UK so most resources make sense for this market.
+- The list started for research while applying for grant in the UK so most resources make sense for this market.
+- We are focusing on electricity data exchange, so most of the resources see the problem from this point of view.
+- Categories have grown organically with content, they don't follow a specific taxonomy and are subject to change.

 If you're reading this from Github, this page is available in a [nicer web format here](https://piazza.energy/curated-resource-list/)

 ## Standards

-this section is embarrassingly short, but reflects quite well the reality of things: there are very few standards around, with most of the platforms using proprietary solutions.
+This section is embarrassingly short, but reflects quite well the reality of things: there are very few standards around, with most of the platforms using proprietary solutions.

 - [SMETS2](https://www.gov.uk/government/consultations/smart-metering-equipment-technical-specifications-second-version) smart meter specs v2 adopted by UK
 - [IEEE P825](https://standards.ieee.org/project/825.html) - Guide for Interoperability of Transactive Energy Systems with Electric Power Infrastructure